Neutron Stars in Scalar Torsion Theories with Nonminimal Coupling: Introduction

-Along the same line, to describe gravity in cosmological and astrophysical systems one can shift the perspective by choosing to work in context of non-Riemannian teleparallel geometry \cite{bahamonde2021teleparallel}.
-The teleparallel equivalent of GR (TEGR) can be identified as a gauge theory for the translation group in which the gravitational interaction is not geometrized but it rather incarnates itself in torsion $T$ \cite {aldrovandi2012teleparallel,krvsvsak2019teleparallel}.
-By mimicking $ f(R) $ models, the TEGR Lagrangian can be promoted to $f(T)$ \cite {cai2016f} or enrich it with scalar fields $f(T,\phi)$ \cite{geng2011teleparallel,horvat2015nonminimally} and more general constructions $ f(T,\phi,X,Y)$ that comprises two other scalar quantities: the kinetic energy term $ X $ and the derivative coupling term $ Y $, namely scalar torsion theories \cite{hohmann2018scalar1,hohmann2018scalar2,hohmann2018scalar3}.
-Although, the modified teleparallel theories are commonly known in literature from being not invariant under local Lorentz transformations \cite{li2011f}, this issue was cured by the restoration of the spin connection as a dynamical variable alongside the tetrads, this is the covariant version of TEGR \cite{krvsvsak2016covariant}.
-Therefore, it was alluring to display how much $f(T)$ theories can influence the configuration of stars in static and spherically symmetric spacetime \cite{boehmer2011existence,lin2022realistic,fortes2022solving} or adopt the scalar torsion theories to describe slowly rotating NS \cite{boumaza2021slowly}.
+Similarly, to elucidate gravity in cosmological and astrophysical systems and to investigate whether including scalar fields and torsion can better describe gravitational phenomena observed in NSs, one can adopt a different perspective by working within the framework of non-Riemannian teleparallel geometry \cite{bahamonde2021teleparallel}.
+The teleparallel equivalent of General Relativity (TEGR) can be viewed as a gauge theory for the translation group, where the gravitational interaction is not geometrized but is instead represented by the torsion scalar $T$ \cite{aldrovandi2012teleparallel,krvsvsak2019teleparallel}.
+Analogous to $f(R)$ models, the TEGR Lagrangian can be extended to $f(T)$ theories, or augmented with scalar fields $f(T,\phi)$ \cite{cai2016f,Geng_2011,horvat2015nonminimally}, and even more general constructions such as $f(T,\phi,X,Y)$, which include two additional scalar quantities: the kinetic energy term $X$ and the derivative coupling term $Y$—collectively termed scalar torsion theories \cite{hohmann2018scalar1,hohmann2018scalar2,hohmann2018scalar3}.